-The charitable trust was established under a trust deed made by the late Dr Robert Anderson dated 8 December 1988.
-The objects of the charity are to advance the education of under-graduate and post-graduate students, whether from the United Kingdom or overseas, by the provision of financial grants and research facilities to enable them to study in the fields of historical, archaeological, artistic and scientific research.
+The charitable trust was established under a trust deed made by the late Dr Robert Anderson ("the Founder") dated 8 December 1988.
+The objects of the charity are to advance the education of undergraduate and post-graduate students, whether from the United Kingdom or overseas, by the provision of financial grants and research facilities to enable them to study in the fields of historical, archaeological, artistic and scientific research.

-The original cash bequest was supplemented by further gifts from the Founder, including in 2000 freehold residential property in Highgate, London N6 and also a half share in the freehold of retail premises in Mayfield, East Sussex (the latter being sold during 2019).
-In 2006 Dr Anderson gifted his half share in freehold residential accommodation in Kensington, London W8 and the Trustees were able to purchase the other half share for a sum payable by instalments over 25 years, the remaining balance of which was paid in full during 2019.
+The original cash bequest was supplemented by further gifts from the Founder, including in 2000 freehold residential property in Highgate, London N6.
+In 2006 the Founder gifted his half share in freehold residential accommodation in Kensington, London W8 while the Trustees were able to purchase the other half share for a sum payable by instalments, paid in full by 2019.
 These properties are partly let to provide income for the charity, with those parts not let being devoted to the provision of accommodation for visiting students, principally for short periods of intensive research in London.